holzschu/Carnets/README.md

 # Carnets
 Carnets is a stand-alone Jupyter notebook server and client.
 Edit your notebooks on the go, even where there is no network.

+# To install without building:

+Carnets has been approved for TestFlight by Apple.
+Send an [e-mail](mailto:carnets_jupyter@icloud.com) to receive an invitation.

 # To build:
 - clone the git repository
 - type `./get_frameworks.sh`